ProjectTech4DevAI/kaapi-guardrails/backend/README.md

 Set the resulting digest as `AUTH_TOKEN` in your `.env` / `.env.test`.

+## Multitenant API Key Configuration

+Ban List APIs use `X-API-KEY` auth instead of bearer token auth.

+Required environment variables:
+- `KAAPI_AUTH_URL`: Base URL of the Kaapi auth service used to verify API keys.
+- `KAAPI_AUTH_TIMEOUT`: Timeout in seconds for auth verification calls.

+At runtime, the backend calls:
+- `GET {KAAPI_AUTH_URL}/apikeys/verify`
+- Header: `X-API-KEY: ApiKey <token>`

+If verification succeeds, tenant scope (`organization_id`, `project_id`) is resolved from the auth response and applied to Ban List CRUD operations.

 ## Guardrails AI Setup
 1. Ensure that the .env file contains the correct value from `GUARDRAILS_HUB_API_KEY`.
 The key can be fetched from [here](https://hub.guardrailsai.com/keys).